 If you are considering endoscopic spine surgery as an option, be sure to choose an experienced endoscopic spine surgeon.
-It takes special training and hands-on experience to achieve a high success rate and you definitely want a surgeon that has proved him/herself in this specialty.
+It takes special training and hands-on experience to achieve a high success rate and you want a surgeon who has proven him/herself in this specialty.

 What are the benefits of Endoscopic Spine Surgery?